Gratitude. It’s my 2019 word of the year.

 This past summer during one of my prayer hikes God spoke to me.
 “Joy isn’t found in the achieving.
 It’s found in being grateful in the present moment”.
 You see, gratitude almost always precedes joy.
 We must first embrace the present in order to experience true, lasting joy.

 A few months ago I read Ann Voskamp’s best seller book, “One Thousand Gifts”.
-It opened my eyes to learning how to see the gratitude in the mist of the current chaos and mess.
+It opened my eyes to learning how to see the gratitude in the midst of the current chaos and mess.
 And so, in following Ann’s footsteps, I would like to share my own 1,000 gifts this year.
 Each gift found in my present moment.

 Today’s gift?
 The one I see in all this mess?